leylabmpi/SynTracker/README.md

 ## Usage

-SynTracker has two modes of execution:
+SynTracker has two main modes of execution:
-1. 'New' mode: a new run.
+1. **'New' mode**: a new run.
 In this case the user must provide the path to the reference genomes and to the target genomes.
 All the other parameters are optional (including the output directory, which is created by default under the working directory with the name 'Syntracker_output').

-2. 'Continue' mode: continue a previous run that has been terminated for some reason without having to start the process from the beginning.
+2. **'Continue' mode**: continue a previous run that has been terminated for some reason without having to start the process from the beginning.
 In this case, the user must provide only the path to the output folder of the run that he wish to continue.

+      Continue a previous run can be done in two ways:

+      a.
+Using mode = '**continue**': the run will continue from the last reference genome that was previously processed.

+      b.
+Using mode = '**continue_all_genomes**': process all the reference genomes again, without repeating the stage in which a blast database is built from the target genomes (which can be very time-consuming in case of many targets).

 ### Usage examples using the provided sample data
 (With the minimal required mandatory input parameters)